storageos/storageos.github.io/_docs/install/docker/index.md

 # Overview

-For Docker environments, StorageOS can be installed in two ways.
+StorageOS can be installed in two ways.

-1. Kubernetes users should use the [container install]({% link _docs/install/docker/plugin.md %}), or if you are running Docker 1.10 - 1.13.
+1. Kubernetes and Docker 1.10 - 1.13 users should use the [container install]({% link _docs/install/docker/plugin.md %}).

-2. All other users (testing, Docker Swarm) should use the [volume plugin]({% link _docs/install/docker/plugin.md %}).
+2. All other users (eg. Docker Swarm, testing) use the [volume plugin]({% link _docs/install/docker/plugin.md %}).

 With either approach, you will need to install StorageOS on every node in a cluster.